This page is a sub-section of the Floyds Epic Clouds where the presets provide specific weather environments.

 - Load the flight and the flaps lever will be set to A for Aerotow (if you are using the AS-33ME).

-- Set the month of the year to June (the summer month in the flight location) since this preset is tuned for the middle of summer.
+- Set the month of the year to June (the summer month in the flight location).

 - Set the time of day to noon since this preset is tuned to the maximum thermal energy at that time.